dougt/webpush-protocol/draft-turner-push-proto.md

 ### PushServer -> UserAgent

-;messageType = "unregister"
+messageType = "unregister"

 channelID string (REQUIRED)
-:This MUST be the same as the channelID sent by the UserAgent in the unregister request that this message is a response to.
+: This MUST be the same as the channelID sent by the UserAgent in the unregister request that this message is a response to.

 status number (REQUIRED)
 : Used to indicate success/failure.
 MUST be one of:
   * 200 - OK.
 Success.
 Idempotent: If the PushServer receives a unregister for a non-existent channelID it should respond with success.
 If the channelID is associated with a DIFFERENT UAID, it MUST NOT delete the channelID, but still MUST respond with success to this UserAgent.
 * 500 - Internal server error.
 Database offline or whatever other reason due to which the PushServer could not grant this unregistration.
 UserAgent SHOULD avoid retrying immediately.
+{: br}

 #### Example